DETAILED ACTION

 Greyscale

-Regarding claim 15, Macri et al. discloses a method of making/assembling an irrigation for an osteotomy site, the method including:
+Regarding claim 15, Hayashi et al. discloses a method of providing irrigation to an osteotomy site, the method including:

-providing a surgical template (100) including an anchoring feature adapted for engagement with the patient's anatomy (see annotated Fig. 5 above – where the lower portion of the surgical template includes a surface contour for engaging the osteotomy site), and a guide portion coupled to the anchoring feature and defining a guide chamber (see annotated Fig. 5 above – it is understood that the guide portion is formed by the material of the surgical template that surrounds the guide sleeve and that the same time forms the guide chamber below);
+providing a surgical template (2) (see annotated Fig. 1, 4-5 above) including an anchoring feature (see annotated fig. 5 above) adapted for engagement with the patient's anatomy, and a guide portion coupled to the anchoring feature and defining a guide chamber (see annotated Fig. 5 above - where the guide portion is the material of the surgical template surrounding the opening adjacent to the anchoring feature, that forms and surrounds the guide chamber);

 Claim Rejections - 35 USC § 103